 PERS Plan 1 provides retirement, disability and death benefits.
-Retirement benefits are determined as two percent of the member's average final compensation (AFC) times the member's years of service.
+Retirement benefits are determined as 2% of the member's average final compensation (AFC) times the member's years of service.
 The AFC is the average of the member's 24 highest consecutive service months.
 Members are eligible for retirement from active status at any age with at least 30 years of service, at age 55 with at least 25 years of service, or at age 60 with at least five years of service.
-Members retiring from active status prior to the age of 65 may receive actuarially reduced benefits.
+PERS Plan 1 retirement benefits are actuarially reduced if a survivor is chosen.
+Members retiring from active status prior to the age of 65 may also receive actuarially reduced benefits.
 Retirement benefits are actuarially reduced to reflect the choice of a survivor benefit.
-Other benefits include duty and non-duty disability payments, an optional cost-of-living adjustment (COLA), and a one-time duty-related death benefit, if found eligible by the Department of Labor and Industries.
+Other benefits include an optional cost-of-living adjustment (COLA).
 PERS 1 members were vested after the completion of five years of eligible service.
 The plan was closed to new entrants on September 30, 1977.
-The Authority had no employees participating in PERS Plan 1 in 2022.
+The Authority had no employees participating in PERS Plan 1 in 2023.

 PERS Plan 2/3 provides retirement, disability and death benefits.
-Retirement benefits are determined as two percent of the member's average final compensation (AFC) times the member's years of service for Plan 2 and 1 percent of AFC for Plan 3.
+Retirement benefits are determined as 2% of the member's AFC times the member's years of service for Plan 2 and 1% of AFC for Plan 3.
 The AFC is the average of the member's 60 highest-paid consecutive service months.
-There is no cap on years of service credit.
 Members are eligible for retirement with a full benefit at 65 with at least five years of service credit.
 Retirement before age 65 is considered an early retirement.
 PERS Plan 2/3 members who have at least 20 years of service credit and are 55 years of age or older, are eligible for early retirement with a benefit that is reduced by a factor that varies according to age for each year before age 65.
-PERS Plan 2/3 members who have 30 or more years of service credit and are at least 55 years old can retire under one of two provisions:
+PERS Plan 2/3 retirement benefits are also actuarially reduced to reflect the choice of a survivor benefit.
+Other PERS Plan 2/3 benefits include a COLA based on the CPI, capped at 3% annually.
+PERS 2 members are vested after completing five years of eligible service.
+Plan 3 members are vested in the defined benefit portion of their plan after ten years of service; or after five years of service if 12 months of that service are earned after age 44.